bkulawska/flux-19/README.md

 Flux requires repository to store its state, we will use this repository for that.
 We will follow guide from official flux docs<sup>[[8]](#9-httpsfluxcdiofluxgetstarted)</sup>and deploy a sample React app which we have containerized using Docker, we provide more details in the next section.

-Firstly we will need to create a github access token for this repository (TODO-how?).
+Firstly we will need to create a github access token for this repository.
 We can store this token in bash variable for further references.

 ```bash
 export GITHUB_TOKEN=<the-token-that-we-created>